Achievable logoAchievable logo

 Polycythemia

-Excessive red blood cells which lead to increased volume and thickness of the blood; symptoms headache, dizziness, nose bleeds, vision changes, red skin
+Excessive red blood cells, which lead to increased volume and thickness of the blood; symptoms include headache, dizziness, nose bleeds, vision changes, and red skin

 • Hematocrit: ratio of red blood cells to total volume of blood